 Sent quarterly to subscribers, each curated ActiveMATTER box features samples of the latest materials juried into the company’s library.
 By putting materials right into subscribers’ hands, ActiveMATTER provides designers across disciplines with creative inspiration and industry insight on cutting-edge materials, processes and technologies.

 I’m President of both Material ConneXion, the world’s largest materials library, and Culture + Commerce, the country’s leading design management agency.
-At Material ConneXion, where I’ve worked for over 15 years, I’ve overseen our expansion into a worldwide business, with six locations across the globe.
+At Material ConneXion, where I’ve worked for over 15 years, I’ve overseen our expansion into a worldwide business, with seven locations across the globe.
 At Culture + Commerce, my team and I play matchmaker, pairing some of the design field’s biggest names with major retailers and managing public relations and business development for design industry clients.

 I grew up in Milan, with design in my DNA.
 Eighteen years ago I moved to New York—supposedly for six months—to learn the language, but I fell in love with the city.
 Before Material ConneXion, I was at Kartell.

 I oversee the materials research that the library takes, the curation of the materials libraries around the world and the research that we do for all of our consulting clients.
 I know what everything around us is made of.
 I look at my surroundings differently than you do.
 I look at the thing that’s underneath the surface of a product, what it’s made of, as opposed to what it looks like.
 What gives me energy is the creativity of designers and artists.
 I’m a scientist, and I can draw the energy of what I do from them.
 I supply them with the tools so that they can go off and create.